Our Poisoned Land: Synopsis

-A particular focus of the book is on the SSA and it's head, appointed by President Jacob Zuma, Arthur Fraser.
+A particular focus of the book is on the SSA and its head, appointed by President Jacob Zuma, Arthur Fraser.
 It examines a number of issues ranging from the allegedly corrupt systematic funneling of large sums of public money from the SSA to fund the ANC, and internal ANC power battles in support of former president Zuma, to alleged links between the leader of the Economic Freedom Fighters (EFF), Julius Malema, and suspected illicit tobacco trader Adriano Mazzotti.
 The book alleges that a number of corrupt senior police officials and prosecutors in the SAPS, crime intelligence, Hawks, and the National Prosecuting Authority are still in positions of power thereby preventing investigations and prosecutions for state corruption.

 Reception

-Allegations in the book by Pauw connecting the Malema and other senior EFF members to organised crime resulted in the EFF trying to block the sale of the book through legal action.
-It was speculated in the media that, similar to the Zuma's efforts to ban the Presidents Keepers, these efforts resulted in a Streisand effect that helped boost sales of the book.
+Allegations in the book by Pauw connecting Julius Malema and other senior EFF members to organised crime resulted in the EFF trying to block the sale of the book through legal action.
+It was speculated in the media that, similar to Zuma's efforts to ban The President's Keepers, these efforts resulted in a Streisand effect that helped boost sales of the book.
 Jeremy Gordin, in a review for the South African political news aggregator PoliticsWeb, described the book as being more about the "life and “adventures”" of the author than as a sequel to the Presidents Keepers whilst also being a "thorough, proficient (and sometimes entertaining) compilation" of the state corruption it examines.

 The book was the number one Christmas best selling book in South Africa in 2022.